Divide-Coders/AlgoWars/README.md

 ## 🎯 Concept

-**Divide & Dominate** is a battle simulation game where countries are represented as nodes in a graph.
+**Algo Wars** is a battle simulation game where countries are represented as nodes in a graph.
 Players must use algorithmic thinking to launch missile attacks, choose optimal paths, and manage limited resources.
 The gameplay is driven by classic and advanced algorithms including:

 - 🔁 Divide and Conquer
 - 📍 Dijkstra’s & A* Pathfinding